metabrainz/musicbrainz-server/README.md

 License
 -------

-MusicBrainz Server is released under the GPLv2.
+MusicBrainz Server is released under the GPLv2 or later.
 See COPYING.

 Further reading
 ---------------